 If you have questions, feel free to e-mail Helen: email@example.com.

-Our group will spend the mornings working together on step-by-step projects, such as woven wall pieces, hangings, books and lanterns, sculptural armatures, paper matrices and more.
+Our group will spend the mornings working together on step-by-step projects, such as woven wall pieces, books, sculptural armatures, illuminated objects, paper screens and more.

 The afternoons will be more freeform: Helen will demonstrate hand papermaking techniques, and you can choose whether to spend the rest of the day making paper or continuing to explore the morning’s techniques.

 Dry demonstrations will include multiple ideas for constructing wall pieces, books, lights and vessels.
 Helen will show a variety attachments and connections that work well with paper (glue, tape, eyelets, sewing, etc).

 Wet demonstrations will include watermarking, wrapping wet paper onto armatures, embedding objects in wet paper and letting the drying process control the paper’s shape.

 The pace will allow for structured teaching and individual meandering.
 You will head home with models, finished objects, and inspiration to continue with your creative work!

 Helen also has an extensive library featuring paper forms and projects that will be available for inspiration.